ndlib/archives-rr/scripts/contentful/README.md

-**Contentful migration scripts for Archives Record Retention Policy Database**
+**Contentful migration scripts for Archives Record Retention Schedule Database**

-These should only need to be run when setting up a new space for the Archives Records Retention Policy DB.
+These should only need to be run when setting up a new space for the Archives Records Retention Schedule DB.

 **Install**